Introduction

 modeThe name of the mode that should be used when emitting the probe actions at the event's location, such as before, after, and alt.

-Each part of the probe_specification gradually increases in specificity until reaching the mode of your probe.
-Consider the following example specification: wasm:bytecode:br_if:before.
-This spec can be read as "Insert this probe before each of the br_if Wasm bytecode instructions in my program."
+Each part of the probe_rule gradually increases in specificity until reaching the mode of your probe.
+Consider the following example match rule: wasm:opcode:br_if:before.
+This rule can be read as "Insert this probe before each of the br_if Wasm opcodes in my program."

 Read through our instrumentable events documentation for what we currently support and our future goals.